 When side effects do not occur or resolve during the first three or four months of medication, cats generally do well for a number of years on either drug.
 Some cats receive methimazole prior to thyroid surgery to improve their heart function and make them safer candidates for anesthesia.
 Others receive it prior to radio-iodine therapy to test the true efficiency of their kidneys.

 Another oral medication, ipodate , may prove to be helpful in controlling hyperthyroidism in cats.
-Unfortunately as of 02/28/06 it was no longer marketed in the United States.
-A related compound, iopanoic acid , might also have promise.
+Unfortunately I believe that it is no longer marketed in the United States.
+A related compound, iopanoic acid, might also have promise.
 At this time, both treatments would be considered experimental.

 A Low Iodine Diet

 Iodine is necessary for your cat to produce thyroid hormone.
 Your cat gets the required iodine from the things it eats.
 When not enough iodine is present in its diet, it produces less of the hormones involved in hyperthyroidism.
 Hills Prescription Diets manufactures a a product, y/d, designed to lower your pet's thyroid hormone level by limiting the amount of iodine it consumes.
 You can read about low iodine diets here.